AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-35-programs-for-older-americans/frontmatter.md

 3056h.
 Eligibility for workforce investment activities.

 3056i.
-Coordination with the Workforce Investment Act of 1998.
+Coordination with the Workforce Innovation and Opportunity Act.

 3056j.
 Treatment of assistance.